SheNYC is the City’s premier festival showcasing new, original works by gender-marginalized writers, composers, & directors.

 CAST AND CREATIVE TEAM

+You are responsible for casting your show.
 You can choose to work with Union or non-Union artists.

 DESIGN PIECES